fsharp/fsharp.org/guides/data-science/index.md

 real-world data sources to bring understanding and insight to data-oriented problem domains.

-F# is an excellent solution for programmatic data science as it combines efficient execution with powerful libraries and scalable data integration.
+F# is an excellent solution for programmatic data science as it combines efficient execution REPL-scripting, powerful libraries and scalable data integration.
 [Try F#](http://tryfsharp.org/learn) has sections specific to data science.

 ### Base Technologies for F# Data Science